ShawnBaek/Table/README.md

 # Welcome to Table
 The table is a helper function to print the table.

 You can print the table bypassing the Any data!
-[e.g., 1d array, 2d array, and dictionary]
+[e.g., `1d array`,` 2d array`, and `dictionary`]

 It inspired by `javascript` `console.table`.